jkoubs/sucky_ws/README.md

 This repo contains all the **simulation work** for **Sucky**, an autonomous cleaning robot developed during my **summer internship at Hampton Lumber**.

+Looking for the real robot implementation of this project?
+You can find it here: [*Sucky — Autonomous Cleaning Robot*](https://github.com/jkoubs/sucky_real_ws).

 # Table of Contents
 - [About](#about)